EricssonResearch/Multicast-OSCOAP/draft-tiloca-core-multicast-oscoap.md

 ## Protecting the Response ## {#ssec-protect-response}

-A listener endpoint that has received a multicast request message may reply with a secure response message, which is protected as described in Section 7.3 of {{I-D.ietf-core-object-security}}, with the following modifications:
+A listener endpoint that has received a multicast request message may reply with a secure response message, which is protected as described in Section 7.3 of {{I-D.ietf-core-object-security}}, with the following modifications.

 1. The listener endpoint computes the COSE object as defined in {{sec-cose-object}} of this specification.

 ## Verifying the Response ## {#ssec-verify-response}

-Upon receiving a secure response message, a multicaster endpoint proceeds as described in Section 7.4 of {{I-D.ietf-core-object-security}}, with the following modifications:
+Upon receiving a secure response message, a multicaster endpoint proceeds as described in Section 7.4 of {{I-D.ietf-core-object-security}}, with the following modifications.

 1. The multicaster endpoint retrieves the Security Context by using the Token of the received response message.